abdnh/anki-add-card-to-subdeck/README.md

 # Add Card to Subdeck

-This add-on changes the Add screen to default to selecting the subdeck of the currently viewed card in the review screen.
+This add-on changes the Add screen to default to selecting the subdeck of the currently viewed card in the review screen or of the selected browser card.

 ## Download